typisttech/composer-semver/README.md

 $ composer-semver normalize --help
 Description:
-  Normalizes a version string to be able to perform comparisons on it.
+  Normalizes a version string to be able to perform comparisons on it
-  This is a wrapper of the Composer\Semver\VersionParser::normalize() method.

 Usage:
   normalize [options] [--] <version>